 Free Online Image Compressor

 Your images stay on your device.
-Nothing is uploaded to a server.
+Nothing is uploaded.

-Free to use, no account, no email.
+Nothing to sign up for, nothing to pay.
 Open the page, drop an image, get a smaller file.
+The same goes for the whole toolkit.

 How it works